sldyns/SpaHDmap/docs/tutorials/Command-line.md

 - `--visualize`: whether to visualize the results, default is True
 - `--create_mask`: whether to create the mask, default is True
 - `--swap_coord`: whether to swap the coordinates, default is True
-- `--select_svgs`: whether to select Spatially variable genes, default is True
+- `--select_svgs`: whether to select spatially variable genes, default is True
 - `--n_top_genes`: the number of top genes to select, default is 3000
 - `--load_model`: whether to load the model, use `--load_model` to load the model
 - `--save_model`: whether to save the model, default is True